Empathy is the mother of all product roadmaps

 Empathy is key to building great products.
 Give it to your office community, and they will love you.
 Be a good listener.
 Encourage them to talk about their product ideas.
 Talk in term of their interests, let them feel that the idea is theirs and use it to firm up your roadmap.
 The empathic component is what makes a product manager special.

-In a field that values objective performance, spending your time on empathic interaction is perceived as a waste of time because is not measurable.
+In a field that values objective performance, spending your time on empathic interaction is perceived as a waste of time because it is not measurable.
 But there is a connection between empathy and other outcomes, such as enhanced team buy-in, smoother communication and information exchange.

-Let's analyse this from another professions point of view.
+Let's analyze this from another professions point of view.
 Researchers have long examined and discussed the utility of empathy in medicine.
 The one attribute always mentioned as necessary to being a good physician is being a good listener.
-Each patient wants to be treated as a person, not as an illness, and wants to be reassured that the doctor understands the nonmedical aspects of his or her condition.
+Each patient wants to be treated as a person, not as an illness, and wants to be reassured that the doctor understands the non-medical aspects of his or her condition.

 Throughout medical school, instructors stress the importance of empathy.
 When a patient feels that a physician understands his condition and apprehensions, he feels more comfortable confiding in him/her.
 This heightens the quality of shared information.
 When combined with factual information about the patient the physician stands a far better chance of treating them and illness effectively.